petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/auditing-object-definition-events.md

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*.

-1. Begin editing the desired object definition draft.
+1. Edit an object definition draft.

 1. In the Details tab, enable entry history and click *Save*.